Designated Engineering Representatives (DER)

 - Systems and Equipment Engineering

-The FAA Consultant DER Directory provides a list of Consultant DERs, by state and technical discipline.
+The FAA Consultant DER Directory (PDF) provides a list of Consultant DERs, by state and technical discipline.